yuvi-kephi/Speaker_Identification/README.md

 at last optimization is done and we will trained and loded our model in .h5 extension.

-and model.h5 is used for prediction
+Here model.h5 is used for prediction.